 Considered to be the easiest trail to the summit.
 Round trip is approximately 6.2 miles/5 hours, depending on your fitness level.
+Leashed pets permitted.

 If you visit Greylock Glen today you’ll find beautiful scenery and a magnificent natural environment, with many options for outdoor recreation on 24 trails for strolling, hiking, skiing and mountain biking.
 In coming years, your visit will be enhanced by the addition of educational programs, camping, an outdoor amphitheater, an environmentally-friendly lodge with conference facilities, and much more.
 Explore More.

 The Susan B. Anthony Birthplace Museum, Inc. is dedicated to preserving the birthplace and raising public awareness of the wide-ranging legacy of the great social reformer, Susan B. Anthony, who was a pioneering feminist and suffragist as well as a noteworthy figure in the abolitionist, opposition to Restellism (opposition to abortion), and temperance movements of the 19th century.
+Read more.

 This Class A downhill ski trail was originally built by the Civilian Conservation Corps in the 1930s.
 After its inaugural race in 1935, the trail garnered the attention of Olympians from across the world and served as the site of championship races.
 After World War 2 with the advent of ski areas with rope tows and chair lifts, the Thunderbolt Trail gradually fell into disrepair.
 In the early 2000s, an intrepid group of local volunteers called the Thunderbolt Ski Runners restored the trail in time to hold a 75th anniversary race in 2010.
 Ski races continue to be held on “The ‘Bolt” annually when conditions permit.